 Elevation: 3,240 ft

-While this volcanic butte is not very impressive today, geologist believe that 1.3 million years ago lava pouring from it was sufficient to dam up the Snake River and change its course.
+While this volcanic butte is not very impressive today, geologists believe that 1.3 million years ago, lava pouring from it was sufficient to dam up the Snake River and change its course.

 Regions: SNAKE RIVER PLAIN